MMLab-CU/CLUE/doc/source/string_view.rst

 Iterators
 ----------

-.. cpp:function:: constexpr const_iterator cbegin() const
+.. cpp:function:: constexpr const_iterator cbegin() const noexcept

     Get a const iterator to the beginning.

-.. cpp:function:: constexpr const_iterator cend() const
+.. cpp:function:: constexpr const_iterator cend() const noexcept

     Get a const iterator to the end.

-.. cpp:function:: constexpr iterator begin() const
+.. cpp:function:: constexpr iterator begin() const noexcept

     Get a const iterator to the beginning, equivalent to ``cbegin()``.

-.. cpp:function:: constexpr iterator end() const
+.. cpp:function:: constexpr iterator end() const noexcept

     Get a const iterator to the end, equivalent to ``cend()``.

-.. cpp:function:: constexpr const_iterator crbegin() const
+.. cpp:function:: constexpr const_iterator crbegin() const noexcept

     Get a const reverse iterator to the reversed beginning.

-.. cpp:function:: constexpr const_iterator crend() const
+.. cpp:function:: constexpr const_iterator crend() const noexcept

     Get a const reverse iterator to the reversed end.

-.. cpp:function:: constexpr iterator rbegin() const
+.. cpp:function:: constexpr iterator rbegin() const noexcept

     Get a const reverse iterator to the reversed beginning, equivalent to ``crbegin()``.

-.. cpp:function:: constexpr iterator rend() const
+.. cpp:function:: constexpr iterator rend() const noexcept

     Get a const reverse iterator to the reversed end, equivalent to ``crend()``.